14 November 2010

 But it is the wine business as a whole that lacks the intellectual exactitude required to retain great operators like Henry.

 A good measure of the depth of this glamourpuss industry’s capacity to address these tricky issues appeared in the September/October issue of The Australian And New Zealand Wine Industry Journal, a perfect-bound collection of the opinions of winebiz insiders, often masquerading as science.
+This magazine lives off the advertising of the designers of critter wine labels, transnational chemical companies, sawdust salesmen and other mongers of shonky oak products like corks, and features a regular page by somebody using the pseudonym PP [sic] Bradshaw.

 “My childhood was spent in the Riverland”, PP anguished, “and I have maintained close ties with the region ever since.
 I tend to take it personally.
 My hackles rose, therefore, when I read Philip White’s comment at the South Australia Wine Press Club held earlier this year that ‘… the Riverland produces poor quality wine and should be shut down.’
 This is wine snobbery at its worst and is typical of the twaddle that emanates from some wine scribes.
 I suppose that when you have rarely purchased a bottle of wine for the past 30 years, it is easy to be snobbish.
-We don’t all have access to free Greenock Creek and the like.
+We don’t all have access to free Greenock Creek and the like."

 THE AUTHOR AND GEOLOGIST JEFF OLLIVER WORKING ON THE SA GOVERNMENT'S McLAREN VALE GEOLOGY MAP - photo KATE ELMES